 Performance Requirements: The model for cardiovascular procedural skills training for balloon valvuloplasty procedures on canines should accurately represent the heart structure of a canine and model the pulmonary stenosis of the selected patient.
 The model will be created from CT Angiography scans of one patient selected by the client.
 Accuracy of the model will provide the most effective learning experience for users.
 The material of the model should have similar surface properties to that of cardiac muscle When the user is placing a catheter in the model, the resistance felt by the user should simulate that felt in vivo.
 The model must be able to withstand at least 100 uses.
 A pump should be integrated into the system to create a fluid flow system similar to blood flow in the heart.
 The pump should have a flow rate of 800 mL/min to replicate the heart rate and flow volume of a french bulldog [1,2].
-A typical use of the model includes the insertion of a catheter into the right heart and deployment of a balloon in the pulmonary valve or placement of a stent near the pulmonary valve, along with retraction of the catheter.
+A typical use of the model includes the insertion of a stent near the pulmonary valve, along with retraction of the catheter.
 This use should not damage the surface or structure of the model.
 The model should be either translucent or have part of the heart wall removed to allow the user to see the catheter's tip during practice.